What to know about muscle separation post-pregnancy

 Try our Post Pregnancy Workouts in our 28 Day Challenge

-Lisa Westlake is our incredible fitness instructor and postnatal exercise specialist throughout the DVD.
+Lisa Westlake is our incredible fitness instructor and postnatal exercise specialist throughout the workouts.

 With her extensive physiotherapy experience and qualifications (Lisa is one of the most awarded fitness professionals in Australia), Lisa is the perfect fitness instructor to bring The Healthy Mummy Post Pregnancy Exercise DVD to life – you will love working out with her.